agstub/linear-shelf-melt/README.md

 1. **params.py**: sets the physical and numerical parameters
 2. **kernel_fcns.py**: defines the functions that appear in the solution operators
 3. **operators.py**: defines steady-state and time-dependent solution operators
-4. **algebra.py**: uses SymPy to derive some of the functions appearing in the solution operators (this is best read alongside the notes).

-The code dependencies are listed in requirements.txt.

 Examples for running the code are provided in the Jupyter notebooks ("notebooks" directory).

 ## Nonlinear model
 The "nonlinear-model" directory is essentially a fork of the repo https://github.com/agstub/grounding-line-methods that has been translated into Dolfinx.
-The model is organized in 7 python files in the source directory as follows.
-The model is organized in 7 python files in the *source* directory as follows.
+The model is organized in 6 python files in the *source* directory as follows.

 1. **params.py** contains all of the model parameters and model options.